 This is a flow based implementation of node connectivity.
-The algorithm works by solving $O((n-\delta-1+\delta(\delta-1)/2))$ max-flow problems on an auxiliary digraph.
-Where δ is the minimum degree of G. For details about the auxiliary digraph and the computation of local node connectivity see local_node_connectivity.
+The algorithm works by solving $O((n-\delta-1+\delta(\delta-1)/2))$ maximum flow problems on an auxiliary digraph.
+Where δ is the minimum degree of G. For details about the auxiliary digraph and the computation of local node connectivity see local_node_connectivity().
+This implementation is based on algorithm 11 in [R217].